Wagner-HiveChain/HiveChain/README.md

 ### A Bold New Era for AI
 Most AI ecosystems today are locked behind opaque APIs and cloud services.
 This restricts how models interact, how memory is managed, and how agent-based tools evolve. **HiveChain** empowers developers to:

-- **Regain Control**: Run advanced workflows locally, with no vendor lock-in.
+- **Regain Control:** Run advanced workflows locally, with no vendor lock-in.
-- **Own the AI**: Contribute, earn stake, and participate in a transparent, merit-based system.
+- **Own the AI:** Contribute, earn rewards, and participate in a transparent, performance-based system.
-- **Integrate Responsible Alignment**: Harness advanced AI capabilities while actively incorporating ethical and safety considerations.
+- **Integrate Responsible Practices:** Harness advanced AI capabilities while incorporating ethical and safety considerations from the start.

-We believe in **AI with purpose**: forging a future where *both* capabilities and alignment advance hand in hand.
+We believe in **AI with purpose**: forging a future where both capabilities and accountability advance hand in hand.

 ---